dirkmueller/presentation-nashville-logclassify/presentation.md

 <img style="border: none" data-src="images/hashing-vectorizer.png" class="plain"/>

 Note:
-- The raw log lines needs to be transformed into something more convenient for machines.
+- After tokenization, log lines needs to be transformed into something more convenient for machines.
-- After tokenization, the Hashing Vectorizer convert each words into a numeric token.
+- The Hashing Vectorizer convert each words into a numeric token using a hashing trick.
-- And it encodes the token occurence information into a sparse matrix array of all possible hashes
-  (2**20 by default).
+- Then it encodes the token occurence information into a sparse matrix array of all the possible hashes (2**20 by default).
 - Each vector is very sparse as it only contains the token hashes
+- The vectorizer is used on each log lines, whatever its source or structure.

 ### Example of Devstack Vectors